mringel/mongo_backed_rest_api/matthew_ringel/README.md

 **29 November, 2015**
 **sea-d45-javascript**

+**Update 6 December**
+Front end angular code testing is in place with karma and jasmine.

 **Update 3 Decemeber**
 Submitted with all functionality now implemented.
 Canceling an update reverts to previous values.
 Updating a profile will auto-update the list.